noahsabaj/open-battery-arbitrage/README.md

 We're building OpenBattery because:

-- Energy arbitrage technology should be accessible to all businesses
+- Energy arbitrage technology should be accessible to everyone
 - Users deserve to understand and control their own systems
 - Together we can build better solutions than any single company